MurphyPone/murphypone.github.io/src/content/presidents.md

   - Radical Republicans working to oppose Johnson’s “lenient” reconstruction policies
   - Involved military occupation of the South
   - Made the 14th Amendment a requisite for re-joining the Union
-- Southern bias enabled the formation of “Black Codes” in the South which served as a reskin of slavery
+- Southern bias enabled the formation of “Black Codes” in the South which served as a re-skin of slavery
 - Dealing with Radical Republican Congress
   - First president whose veto was overridden by Congress
 - Freedman’s Bureau